tmrdr/8-bit-chat/README.md

 # [8-bit-chat](http://eightbitchat.herokuapp.com/)

-## what?
+## What?
 This is a virtual chat room site styled a la 8-bit aesthetics that came out of the labors of a three-person four-and-a-half-day effort.

-## why?
+## Why?
 reasons.

-## technologies used
+## Technologies used
 The site is built with the front-end framework angularjs and database program mongoDB.
 Chat functionality is built with canvas and socket.io.
-Color picker from [jQuery Minicolors](http://http://kaihenzler.github.io/angular-minicolors/)
+Color picker from [jQuery Minicolors](kaihenzler.github.io/angular-minicolors/)

-## general approach
+## General approach
 derp.

 derp.